seedstack/website/content/docs/seed/manual/persistence/jdbc.md

 # Configuration

-You can configure the support with properties in one of your \*.props files.
+You can configure the support in one or more of your \*.props files.
 Declare you list of data source names you will be configuring later:

     org.seedstack.seed.persistence.jdbc.datasources = datasource1, datasource2, ...